Alternatives to the Panopto Recorder

 Panopto and GauchoCast are the recommended services to use for creating asynchronous lectures.
-However, if you’re experiencing compatibility issues running Panopto or would rather use a different application, below are some alternative recording options in lieu of the Panopto app.
+However, if you’re experiencing compatibility issues running Panopto on your machine or if you would rather use a different application, below are some alternative recording options in lieu of the Panopto Recorder.
 If you are able to use Panopto successfully, we recommend that you continue to use that workflow.

-You may already be familiar with Zoom if you’ve used it for live synchronous lectures or discussion sections, but you could also use Zoom to record asynchronous lectures.
+You may already be familiar with Zoom if you’ve used it for live synchronous lectures or discussion sections, but you could also use Zoom to record your screen and microphone audio.

 - Launch Zoom on your computer and initiate a new meeting with yourself as the only participant: